ashwinkshenoy/zendesk-app-boilerplate/README.md

 }
 ```

-To initilaze local development do:
+To initialize local development do:

 ```
 npm run install